MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ### Alphanumeric error message when consuming service

-If you get an alphanumeric error message similar to `Message: b55088c4-e563-459a-8c41-dd2c625e891d` when consuming a web service, use that string to find the full error message text in the [compute node's log file](#logs).
+If you get an error similar to `Message: b55088c4-e563-459a-8c41-dd2c625e891d` when consuming a web service, search [compute node's log file](#logs) for the alphanumeric error code to read the full error message.

 ### Failed code execution with “ServiceBusyException” in the log

-If you encounter a code execution failure and find a `ServiceBusyException` error in the Web node log file, then a proxy issue may be blocking the execution.
+If a code execution fails and returns a `ServiceBusyException` error in the Web node log file, then a proxy issue may be blocking the execution.

 The workaround is to:
 1. Open the R initialization file <install folder>\R_SERVER\etc\Rprofile.site.